Guaranteed Time Control using Linear Matrix Inequalities: Methodology

-\begin{proof} Considering that we want to minimize the integral $\int_\mathcal{X} \bar{V}(\vec{x})\vec{dx}$ in order to ensure that we are minimizing the upper bound in Theorem \ref{thm:harmonic_lyap} for all of the states, it can be rewritten as the objective function presented in \eqref{eq:int_numerical} by making use of the integration formulas for quadratic functions over simplices \citep[Theorem 2.1]{Lasserre2001}.
-From the conditions in Theorem \ref{thm:harmonic_lyap}, we have that the conditions for $\vec{x} \in \mathcal{X}\setminus\mathcal{X}_g$ can be written, using Schur's complement as
+\begin{proof} Our goal is to minimize the integral $\int_\mathcal{X} \bar{V}(\vec{x})\vec{dx}$, in order to ensure that we are minimizing the upper bound in Theorem \ref{thm:harmonic_lyap} for all of the states.
+Note that we have